Posted by Mama Bear on February 11, 2015

 4 boneless, skinless chicken breasts

-4tsp Italian bread crumbs (I use croutons in a pinch)
+4tsp Italian bread crumbs or croutons (I use Brenton gf herb crackers)

 Preheat oven to 425.
 Combine mayo with cheese.
 Arrange chicken on baking sheet(I usually pound them a little if they’re thick) Evenly top with mayo mixture and sprinkle with bread crumbs.
 Bake about 20min or until chicken is thoroughly cooked.
 Serves 4.